yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ## What is the DOM?

-The **DOM**, or Document Object Model, represents how HTML is read by the browser.
+The **DOM**, or Document Object Model, represents how the browser reads HTML.
 It allows JavaScript to interact with your HTML, which ultimately lets us manipulate, structure, and style our websites.

-**Manipulating the DOM** refers to changes that are made in the browser, that are prompted but not directly made by the user.
+**Manipulating the DOM** refers to changes that are made in the browser, which are prompted but not directly created by the user.

 Here's a real-life example of DOM Manipulation:
-> If I type my email in a form then click "Submit", I might see a message like "Thanks for signing up!".
+> If I type my email in a form, then click "Submit," I might see a message like "Thanks for signing up!"

-I clicked the button and in response, JavaScript made that message appear.
+I clicked the button, and in response, JavaScript made that message appear.
 In this lesson, we will learn how to change something on our site based on user interaction.

 <div class="try-it">
   <h2>Turn & Talk</h2>